How to Make a Timeline in Word

 The simplest way to enter your timeline data is to open the text pane found on either side of your timeline.
-Enter each of your milestones and dates in the text pane—they will be updated automatically in your timeline.
+Enter each of your dates in the text pane—they will be updated automatically in your timeline.

 4. Customize your color scheme

 You can change the overall appearance of your Word timeline by customizing the color theme in the “Change Color” dropdown menu.
 To change your timeline chart’s overall appearance, select a style from the SmartArt Styles section in the Design tab.

 Change the color, gradient, or texture of individual elements of your timeline by right-clicking the object you want to edit.
 From there, you can reposition your timeline arrow or change or resize your milestone markers using the options found in the SmartArt Tools Format tab.

 Keep in mind that your timeline may turn out differently depending on which version of Word you’re using.
 Certain features and capabilities may not be available across all versions.

 Now that you’re familiar with how to create a timeline in Word and in Lucidchart, you’ll need to decide which platform is best equipped to quickly and easily create, edit, and share your timeline chart.
 Here’s our breakdown: